andlabs/reallymine/README.md

 I have attempted to reverse-engineer Unlock.exe.
 So far, I figured out that the SmartWare password is salted and hashed with a buggy implementation of SHA-256.
 I do not know what the salt is, but it is related to the drive being passworded.
 I do not think this will help figure out the encryption key.

+The OS X equivalent of Unlock.exe is a bit more open: the salt and iteration count seem to be more variable and the default salt appears to be `WDC.`.
+No idea if this is a guarantee.
+No idea if the Windows version writes this as a UTF-8 or as a UTF-16 string.
+Still don't think this is related, even though the OS X version talks about encryption a lot.

+Of note: the OS X equivalent of Unlock.exe, which is not stripped by virtue of the design of the Objective-C runtime, calls the block with the password hint the "handy store security block" and begins with the byte sequence `00 01 44 57` (the last two bytes being `WD` in reverse).

 I have a dump of the "UF924DS" bridge chip firmware version r1.08a from 2007; this appears to be before WD started encrypting the drives, as there don't seem to be AES constants in the firmware (though I might not be looking hard enough).
 I am currently up to trying to find newer firmware versions.

 ## Contributions